 Check for abnormal moles and have them removed

-If you have many moles, your doctor may want to watch them closely with regular exams and may advise you to do monthly skin self-exams.
-(See the section, “How is melanoma skin cancer found?”).
-The doctor may want to remove some of them if they have certain features that suggest they might be changing into a melanoma.
+If you have many moles or abnormal moles, your doctor may want to watch them closely with regular exams and may advise you to do monthly skin self-exams.
+(See the section “How is melanoma skin cancer found?”).
+The doctor may want to remove some of them if they have certain features that suggest they might change into a melanoma.

 If you find a new, unusual, or changing mole, you should have it checked by your doctor.

 Genetic counseling and testing for people at high risk

 Gene changes (mutations) that increase melanoma risk can be passed down through families, but they account for only a small portion of melanomas.
 You might have inherited a gene mutation that increases your risk of melanoma if:

 - Several members of one side of your family have had melanoma

 - A family member has had more than one melanoma